Everything You Need to Know About Heat Pumps: How They Work, Benefits, and Installation Guide

 4. Hybrid Heat Pumps

-Types of Hybrid Heat Pump
+Types of Hybrid Systems

-• Air-Source Hybrid Heat Pumps (ASHP): Combines air-source heat pump with a boiler, ideal for moderate climates.
+• Air-source hybrid systems: Combine an air-based unit with a boiler; ideal for moderate climates.
 Cost: £7,000–£12,000.

 Installation Costs

-Hybrid heat pumps tend to be more expensive to install than standard systems, with costs ranging from £7,000 to £13,000 ($9,000 to $17,000 USD), depending on whether you already have an existing boiler.
+These systems are usually more expensive to install than standard heating setups, with costs typically ranging from £7,000 to £13,000, depending on whether there is already an existing boiler in place.

 Will You Save Money on Your Energy Bills?